 We are still looking for more sponsors.
 If you’re interested in teaming up with a great group of partners, please don’t hesitate to contact Scott Shaw or Bobbi Ann Harris.
 We’d be glad to use any materials or funds that are willing to donate.
 This house has been possible from the overwhelming generosity of our sponsors and the donated time from many of our contractors.

 DCP, Assabet, Maine Seacoast Mission, and C.F.
 Adams Charitable Trust hope to have many more tiny house projects in the future.
 We believe in this project and the people’s lives that are being changed for the better.

 As the project continues to progress, I had the pleasure of interviewing eight Assabet Valley students this week.
 Each set of students represented a different trade and aspect of the project.
-The students are currently working on our Tiny House Project that will benefit a homeless veteran in Milbridge.
+The students are currently working on our Tiny House Project to benefit a homeless veteran in Milbridge, ME.

 Jake Hudson and Joseph Cristobal are sophomores in the House Carpentry program at Assabet.
 This is their first time building a house.
 They have found that the project is way more complicated than they expected it to be.

 However, they both really enjoyed framing the walls and installing insulation on the roof.
 Both admitted that there were challenges with this home.
 Jake is afraid of heights and Joseph stated that the walls were much harder to lift than expected.

 The Biotech program was up next and was represented by Jack Raith and Lisa Brescia.
 This is the first time either student has worked on a project for someone with such severe corn allergies.
 They were tasked with researching each company providing material for the tiny home.